Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-5.md

 ### Estimated Time: 1 Hour

 ## Introduction:
-This challenge centers around Azure Load Testing and Azure Chaos Studio, empowering you to perform performance tests and enhance application resilience.
-In the modern digital landscape, guaranteeing optimal performance during heavy loads and fortifying against disruptions is essential.
-Through Azure's tools, you'll gain insights into proactive issue detection and methods to reinforce your applications.
+As a DevOps Engineer specializing in performance and resilience testing, you are tasked with enhancing the Contoso Traders application's resilience using Azure Load Testing and Azure Chaos Studio.
+This challenge focuses on ensuring optimal performance during heavy loads and fortifying the application against disruptions.

+The Contoso Traders application is hosted on Azure Kubernetes Service (AKS), and your goal is to assess and improve its resilience through performance testing and controlled chaos experiments.

 ## Challenge Objectives: